 The link above describes how to spot whether a K10 brewer is part of the recall.
-It also applies to the B31 model, which is the third and final member of Keurig’s Mini line.
+It also applies to the B31 model, which preceded both the K10 and K15.

 Only 200 reports were filed with with the CPSC and over 7 million units were recalled.
 To be honest, that’s a pretty small percentage (though who knows how many units were defective and not reported).

 Because of the recall, the K15 is the easy choice assuming similar cost.
 If you can find the K10 or B31 for substantially cheaper, you’ll have to decide whether you want to roll the dice.